Using bapsflib.lapd

 description of experiment

-name of the experiment in which the run of the HDF5 file resides
+name of the experiment for which the run belongs to

 description of experiment set